ajump2/Mathematics_Resources/README.md

 # Introduction
 Some resources I've developed for my students in Calculus One and Two.
 STL files included should the reader wish to demonstrate volumes of revolution.
+I've also added a section on statistics, just to illustrate some of the samples we've been working with.

 # Samples
 Constructing a continuous function from discrete data points using a least squares fit, and showing instantaneous rate of change